Starting with data

-surveys_200) containing only the observations from row 200 of the nrow()gave you the number of rows in a
+surveys_200) containing only the data in row 200 of the nrow()gave you the number of rows in a

 - Use that number to pull out just that last row in the data frame.

 - Compare that with what you see as the last row using